 1991 - Dr Ken Morris completed the school history book, “Our School by the Sea 1976 – 1988”.
 The book was launched at a reunion dinner in November.

-1996 - The Dr Colin Bassett Memorial Building was built, along with the expansion of the computer and technology facilities.
+1996 - The Dr Colin Bassett Memorial Building was constructed, along with the expansion of the computer and technology facilities.

 1998 - New Principal, Mr Michael Brewin, commenced.

-1999 - The Primary School opened at the BHR site with the introduction of a composite class of twenty-five Year 5 and Year 6 students.
+1999 - The Primary School opened at the Boys Home Road site with the introduction of a composite class of twenty-five Year 5 and Year 6 students.

-2004 - The land bought in 2001 was seen as unsuitable and sold so that the eighty two acres of land at what is now known as our Phillip Island Road Campus, could be purchased for future development.
+2004 - The land bought in 2001 was seen as unsuitable and was sold so that 82 acres of land at what is now known as our Phillip Island Road Campus, could be purchased for future development.

 2005 - The first building on the Phillip Island Road site was the Year 9 Environmental Centre which opened in July, with 108 students.

 2006 - The oval was constructed and sown at Phillip Island Road and Stage One of the Pavilion commenced.

 2008 - All classes from Prep to Year 6 were offered for the first time.

 2009 - Work commenced on the construction of the Junior School at Phillip Island Road.